adam-horvath8/CV-app/README.md

 ## Development

-Code is written in TypeScript.
+Code is written in JavaScript.
 I am using React framework.

 ### Libraries, extensions and tools
 * ESLint